NakulGS/Heart-Disease-Prediction-Using-Logistic-Regression/README.md

 # Heart-Disease-Prediction-using-Logistic-Regression

 This project aims to predict the presence of heart disease using logistic regression.
-The dataset used contains various features related to heart health.
+The dataset used contains various features related to heart.

 ## Table of Contents
 - [Importing Libraries](#importing-libraries)